-Nova Scotia Liberals bring in broad middle-class tax cut in budget
+Nova Scotia Liberals bring in broad middle-class tax cut in pre-election budget

-Nova Scotia’s Liberal government is bringing in a broad middle-class tax cut as it tables a budget with a $25.9-million surplus, seeding the ground for what many believe is an imminent election call.

-The surplus in the $10.5-billion budget introduced Thursday means back-to-back black ink for the government despite finishing fiscal 2016-17 with a $129-million spending spree.
+Premier Stephen McNeil touted the move as proof his restraint of public sector wages over the past year has permitted him to shift money back into taxpayers’ pockets, even as he books a $26-million surplus in this year’s $10.5-billion budget.

+“This is the way through the tax structure to leave more money in the pockets of Nova Scotians who require it the most,” he said Thursday after the budget was tabled.

-The key feature in the 2017-18 document is a pledge to reduce taxes for 500,000 low and middle-income earners – about half the province’s population – by increasing the basic personal exemption by up to $3,000 for taxable income up to $75,000.
+The pledge would reduce taxes for 500,000 low and middle-income earners by increasing the basic personal exemption by up to $3,000 for taxable income up to $75,000.

-The change in the tax exemption would mean an average decrease in taxes of about $160 for the roughly half million people eligible for the cut, with the amount of saved taxes falling as income rises.

-The measure beginning in January next year would also mean 60,000 poor Nova Scotians will no longer pay provincial income taxes.
+The change is weighted towards lower income Nova Scotians, and will also mean 60,000 poorer Nova Scotians will no longer pay provincial income taxes after the program kicks in Jan.
+1, 2018.

+But the opposition swiftly pointed out all this amounts to a set of election campaign promises which may or may not come true, as an election call may come as early as this weekend.

+And Tory Leader Jamie Baillie said a deluge of almost $130-million in spending in recent months has shown the government lacks a clear plan for the province’s beleaguered health care system.

+NDP Leader Gary Burrill said the hospitals are now operating beyond their capacity, and yet the province isn’t making investments to help transfer elderly patients into nursing homes.

+“From the point of view of the need for this major investment, this budget stands up as a failure,” he said.

-Finance Minister Randy Delorey emphasized the Liberals’ ability to bring in consecutive surplus budgets for the first time in a decade, in a phrase that will likely evolve into a core part of the party’s election message.
+However, Finance Minister Randy Delorey emphasized the Liberals’ record of back-to-back surpluses — a phrase that will likely evolve into a core part of the party’s election message.

-“The budget reduces taxes, putting money back in the pockets of middle-class Nova Scotians and those Nova Scotians who need it most,” Delorey said during a news conference.

-However, the budget plan depends heavily on the Liberals either imposing or negotiating a contract with public sector workers that would keep wage increases to one per cent in 2017-18.
+He said the province will impose or negotiate wage packages that limit the 2017-18 increase to one per cent, having set that pattern in a fractious labour dispute this winter with the teachers’ union.

+“It’s an affordable and fair wage package that has allowed us to move forward,” he said during a news conference.
-Officials estimate the cost for the middle class tax cut in the 2017-18 budget will be $22-million, because it only begins on Jan.
-1.

-However, the annual cost to the treasury will be $85-million.
+Meanwhile, officials estimate the cost for the middle class tax cut in the 2017-18 budget will be $22-million, due to it only beginning on Jan.
+1. The annual cost to the treasury will be $85-million.

 In addition, a previously announced tax cut on small business income will cost about $14-million a year.

-There are also a wide array of small spending increases, many of them previously released to the public, including $38-million for affordable housing in partnership with Ottawa.
+There is also a wide array of small spending increases, many of them previously released to the public, including $38 million for affordable housing in partnership with Ottawa.

 The province is also offering $5.1-million more for home care and $3.2-million for nursing home food and recreation budgets, a measure that comes after a period of cutting the operating budget to long-term care.